 - Performance: Pages are pre-rendered and served from a global CDN.
 Load times are typically under 1 second.
 Google rewards this directly in rankings.

 - Security: No public-facing admin panel, no plugin vulnerabilities, no PHP execution.
-The attack surface that WordPress exposes simply doesn't exist.
+The attack surface specific to a dynamic CMS with a plugin ecosystem is not present in this build.

 - Maintainability: The codebase is clean, documented, and built to last.
-No theme spaghetti.
-No plugin conflicts.
+No coupled theme code paths.
+No plugin compatibility surface to manage.
 Engineers you hire in two years can read and modify it.

 - Editorial experience: Your team edits content in Sanity's structured editor.
 It's faster and more predictable than WordPress's block editor, and content can be structured for reuse across pages.